Compare Insurance Quotes

-One of the things that stands out about the changes to the program are the discount amounts.
-These have dropped over time – previously Allstate promised up to 30% off your policy premium, which is about the same as what other companies offer.
-The site now promises up to 15%.
+One of the things that stands out about the changes to the program is the discount amounts differ with the app.
+Allstate promises up to 30% off your policy premium with the plug-in, which is about the same as what other companies offer.
+The site promises a lower discount of up to 15% for the app, which is the only option in most states.
 While that seems like you can now only save half as much, the reality is that across the board drivers report an average savings of between 10-15% on any of the usage-based programs.
 In spite of promises, no one really saves 30%.
 Reduction of the promises could simply be a sign of Allstate recognizing this reality and adjusting their promises to align more with what customer actually see.

-The enrollment discount is not unusual, but while some companies use it as a precursor to the actual discount after recording data (for example, you get 5% off initially, but this is replaced with whatever actual discount you earn after six months of using the program), Allstate lets you keep that discount.
-It is a small discount of 3%, but it’s added to whatever performance rewards you earn.
+The enrollment discount is not unusual, but while some companies use it as a precursor to the actual discount after recording data (for example, you get 5% off initially, but this is replaced with whatever actual discount you earn after six months of using the program), Allstate lets you keep that discount (again, only with the app).
+It is a small discount at 3%, but it’s added to whatever performance rewards you earn.
 Thus, if you earn 5% in performance rewards, the overall discount is 8%.
 If you earn no performance rewards, you keep your 3%.
 Other companies may give you no discount at all based on driving performance, or even charge you more for unsafe driving habits.

 Finally, the Allstate Rewards program helps DriveWise stand out from the pack, particularly since you do not even have to be an Allstate customer to earn.
-While we did not delve deeply into how many points you need to really get anything out of the program or how valuable the available rewards actually are, it’s a nice added perk on top of policy discounts.
+While we didn’t delve deeply into how many points you need to really get anything out of the program or how valuable the available rewards actually are, it is a nice added perk on top of policy discounts.
 Among the companies listed as rewards partners are Samsung, Ray-Ban, Nike, Gap, and Applebee’s.

 The Bottom Line